agrifooddatacanada/OCA_training_pathway/README.md

 [Learn what a schema is](what_is_a_schema.md) and how it can apply to your research.

-# 3. Write your first Excel schema
+# 3. Write your first schema in Excel

 [Following these instructions](create_first_schema.md) you will download the schema template (an Excel file), and based on the dataset you are describing you will enter in minimal schema information in this first iteration.